viczhuravlev/gauzy-react-app/README.md

 <br>

-This is a basic client template project to use as starting point to build something or to just test stuff.
+This is a basic frontend template project to use as starting point to build something or to just test stuff.
 It has been done in a reasonably vanilla way to see how everything works under the hood and to allow to configure the necessary.

 <br>